 Rates for Unanticipated Load

 BPA will develop rates in the applicable 7(i) Process for service to unanticipated loads (e.g., due to delay in the start-up of a specified new Non-Federal Resource).
-Unanticipated loads are public preference loads that BPA is obligated to serve under the Northwest Power Act, but of which BPA has not had the notice to serve as required by the CHWM Contract or General Rate Schedule Provisions (GRSPs) in order for a customer to receive service at Tier 1 or Tier 2 Rates.
+Unanticipated loads are public preference loads that BPA is obligated to serve under its statutes, but of which BPA has not had the notice to serve as required by the Power Sales Contract or General Rate Schedule Provisions (GRSPs) for a customer to receive service at Tier 1 or Tier 2 Rates.
 The GRSPs developed in the applicable 7(i) Process will establish the terms and conditions for application of these rates.
 These rates are intended to reflect the costs associated with the power and services needed to serve such load.

-In other instances, Load that BPA does not have an obligation to serve may face an unauthorized increase (UAI) charge.
+Load that BPA does not have an obligation to serve may face an unauthorized increase (UAI) charge.
 For example, if a customer does not provide for serving load when a Non-Federal Resource has an outage, and BPA delivers power, such power deliveries would be charged the UAI.

 Low Density Discount

-In the applicable 7(i) Process, BPA will propose a long-term Low Density Discount (LDD) that will remain in effect without change for multiple Rate Periods (or the contract period) to the extent permitted by Section 7(d)(1) of the Northwest Power Act.
-No LDD will be paid on purchases for Above-RHWM Load.
+In the applicable 7(i) Process, BPA will apply a long-term Low Density Discount (LDD) that will remain in effect for multiple Rate Periods to the extent permitted by Section 7(d)(1) of the Northwest Power Act.
+The LDD benefit to a JOE will be equivalent to the sum of LDD benefits calculated for all eligible individual members of the JOE.

-For the post-FY 2011 period BPA will propose in the applicable 7(i) Process to 1) modify the definition of Consumers in the LDD section of the General Rate Schedule Provisions (GRSPs); 2) adapt the LDD to tiered rates; and 3) modify the calculation of LDD for Slice.

-The LDD benefit to a JOE will be equivalent to the sum of LDD benefits for all eligible individual members of the JOE.
 BPA will determine the LDD for the JOE based on each such individual utility member’s LDD amount.